plumed/plumed2/src/pycv/joss/paper.md

  * `PYTHONCV`, to implement single- and multi-component CVs;
  * `PYTHONFUNCTION`, to implement arbitrary functions.

-The actions are documented in the respective inline documentation (e.g., `plumed manual --action PYTHONCV`).
-In both cases, an interpreter is first started; the Python module indicated in the `IMPORT=` keyword is then loaded; from it, an user-chosen function (`FUNC=`) is called to perform the computations at each timestep.
+The actions are documented in the respective inline manuals (e.g., `plumed manual --action PYTHONCV`).
+In both cases, an interpreter is first started; the Python module indicated in the `IMPORT=` keyword is then loaded; from it, an user-chosen function (`FUNCTION=`) is called to perform the computations at each timestep.
 Modules can contain multiple functions and one-time initialization.

 # Example

 A self-explanatory example is provided for illustration below.
-It is an equivalent of the *radius of curvature* example shown in [@giorgino_how_2018].
+It is equivalent to the *radius of curvature* example shown in [@giorgino_how_2018].
 Further examples are available in the manual and in `regtest/pycv`.